Lithuanian Citizenship Guide

 Descendant of a person in cases 2 or 3

-Adopted by Lithuanian citizens before age 18
+Adopted by a Lithuanian citizen before age 18 and acquired Lithuanian citizenship as a result

 Acquired by exception while being a foreign national (special merit)